 The cardiac surgeon who once performed at Carnegie Hall has a message for the graduating Class of 2018: “You have choices.
 No career decision is final.
 Take your time, keep searching and always stay true to yourself.”
 Valuable advice from a remarkable alumna.

-"At TFS, we were encouraged to be academically ambitious, and above all, TFS taught us that we could achieve anything."
+"At TFS, we were encouraged to set strong academic goals, and above all, TFS taught us that we could achieve anything."

 Julia Rucklidge ʼ88 wants us to think differently about mental health treatment.
 A professor of clinical psychology at the University of Canterbury in New Zealand, Julia is a leading world expert in the use of micronutrients to treat mood disorders, ADHD, anxiety and post-traumatic stress.
 Despite being one of the younger researchers in her field, Julia was named one of the 100 most influential women in New Zealand in 2015.